Your personal auto policy

 FAQ

-No. Personal auto policies explicitly exclude coverage when a vehicle is being used for business purposes — including driving to client meetings, making deliveries, or transporting equipment for work.
-If an accident occurs during business use with only personal auto coverage, the claim may be denied.
+No. Personal auto policies may exclude or limit coverage when a vehicle is being used for business purposes — including driving to client meetings, making deliveries, or transporting equipment for work.
+If an accident occurs during business use with only personal auto coverage, the claim may be denied or limited.
 Any vehicle regularly used for business needs a commercial auto policy.

 Hired auto covers vehicles your business rents for work.
 Non-owned auto covers your business's liability when employees use personal vehicles for work errands.
 If an employee drives their own car to pick up supplies or visit a client and causes an accident, your business can be held liable — non-owned auto protects against this.
 It's inexpensive and should be carried by any employer.

 Yes.
 A pickup truck used to haul tools, materials, or equipment for business — or driven to job sites — needs commercial auto coverage.
-Personal auto policies typically exclude commercial use.
+Personal auto policies may exclude or limit commercial use.
 Even if the truck is titled in your name personally, if it's regularly used for business, it should have a commercial auto policy.

-For standard business vehicles, $1M combined single limit (CSL) is the typical commercial standard — significantly higher than personal auto minimums.
+For standard business vehicles, $1M combined single limit (CSL) is the typical commercial standard — significantly higher than California minimums.
 Commercial trucks may have higher requirements from FMCSA or state regulations.
 Many contracts and project requirements specify $1M minimum.
 Match your limits to your largest contract or lender requirement.

 Fleet insurance covers multiple business vehicles under one policy.
 Typically available at 5+ vehicles, fleet pricing usually offers a lower per-vehicle premium than insuring vehicles individually.
 Fleet policies can cover mixed vehicle types and often include blanket hired and non-owned coverage.
 If you have 5 or more vehicles, a fleet policy should be evaluated.